Shai9/Quizzy/README.md

 # Application Name
--Kuizzy App
+.Kuizzy App

--This project was bootstrapped with [Create React App]
+.This project was bootstrapped with [Create React App]

 ## Brief Description
 Quizzy is an app for everyone who want to put his/her cogs to work with up to date questions in different categories , music ,mathematics , football etc.